meibauer/ActinPolarityToolbox/README.md

 the 3D reconstruction of actin filaments from cryo-tomograms, and the determination of the polarity of the filaments.

-Please contact m.eibauer@bioc.uzh.ch (Matthias Eibauer) for further information.
+Please contact m.eibauer@bioc.uzh.ch (Matthias Eibauer) for more information.